Mumbai: Aarey to root out squatters with trees

-Aarey Colony officials found slum dwellers had returned to encroach in the area just two weeks after their illegal hutments had been demolished; in order to prevent repeat incidents, they will carry out tree plantation drives to keep trespassers out
+Aarey Colony officials found slum dwellers had returned to encroach in the area just two weeks after their illegal hutments had been demolished; in order to prevent repeat incidents, they will carry out tree plantation drives

 Just a fortnight after illegal shanties in Aarey Milk Colony were demolished, yesterday the local authorities found squatters had begun to encroach the area yet again.